irisnet-ai/irisnet-api-client/README.md

 The `Documentation` tab shows you the functionality that is added with this plugin.
 Use the documented mathod calls to add the functionality as required.

 ### Contributing
-If you want to contribute to our project or have an idea for improvement let us know.
-You can contact us on [www.irisnet.de](https://www.irisnet.de)
+If you want to contribute to our project or have an idea for improvement leave an improvement issue or contact us on [www.irisnet.de](https://www.irisnet.de).